rodrigols89/studies/modules/math-codes/modules/statistics-and-probability/descriptive-statistics.md

 ![img](images/frequency-table-01.png)

-To understand how to create a frequency table first, let's sorting Area variable:
+To understand how to create a frequency table first, let's sorting **"Area"** variable:

 ![img](images/frequency-table-02.png)

-see that the categorical variable Area has some categories:
+See that the categorical variable **"Area"** has some categories:

  - Biolog
  - Eng